On the periodic decompositions of multidimensional configurations: Periodic decomposition of configurations with annihilators of particular type

-By a similar argument as above, since $c'$ is periodic in direction $\bb_i$ for each $i \in \{1,\ldots,k\}$, that is, annihilated by a difference polynomial in direction $\bb_i$, it follows that also $c$ is annihilated by this same difference polynomial and hence periodic in direction $\bb_i$.
-Thus, $c$ is $V$-periodic.
+Now, it follows that $\psi c = 0$ since $\psi$ annihilates $c'$ and has direction $\bv_2$.
+Also, since $c'$ is periodic in direction $\bb_i$ for each $i \in \{1,\ldots,k\}$, that is, annihilated by a difference polynomial in direction $\bb_i$, it follows that also $c$ is annihilated by this same difference polynomial and hence periodic in direction $\bb_i$.
+Thus, $c$ is periodic in direction $\bv$ for every $\bv \in V \cap \Q^d$ and hence by the definition $c$ is $V$-periodic.

 Finally, assume that $c' \in \Z^{\Z^d}$ and $\varphi$ is a difference polynomial, that is, $\varphi = X^{ t \bv_1} - 1$ for some $t \in \Z$.
-Now, Equation \ref{equation:recurrence} turns into form
+Now, Equation \eqref{equation:recurrence} turns into form

-Since the values of $c'$ are integers, it follows that the values of $c$ can be chosen to be integers as well. \end{proof}
+Since the values of $c'$ are integers, it follows that the values of $c$ as defined above are integers as well. \end{proof}

 \begin{lemma} Let $V\subseteq \R^d$ be a linear subspace of $\R^d$.
-Assume that $c \in \C^{\Z^d}$ is $V$-periodic and that there exist $m \geq 1$ and line polynomials $\varphi_1,\ldots,\varphi_m$ in pairwise non-parallel directions $\bv_1,\ldots,\bv_m$, respectively, such that $c$ is annihilated by the product $\varphi_1 \cdots \varphi_m$.
+Assume that $c \in \C^{\Z^d}$ is $V$-periodic and that there exist $m \geq 1$ and line polynomials $\varphi_1,\ldots,\varphi_m$ in pairwise non-parallel directions $\bv_1,\ldots,\bv_m \in \Z^d$, respectively, such that $c$ is annihilated by the product $\varphi_1 \cdots \varphi_m$.
 Also, assume that for all $i,j \in \{ 1 , \ldots , m \}, i \neq j$ it holds that

 Then there exist functions $c_1,\ldots,c_m \in \C^{\Z^d}$ such that

 where each $c_i$ is annihilated by $\varphi_i$ and each $c_i$ is $V$-periodic.

 Moreover, if the line polynomials $\varphi_1,\ldots,\varphi_m$ are difference polynomials and $c \in \Z^{\Z^d}$, then we may choose $c_1,\ldots,c_m \in \Z^{\Z^d}$. \end{lemma}